inhart/openDR/README.md

 `Fundus_cam.py` stores the class which allows for the creation of object controlling the Picamera.

 `simplehttp.sh` creates a python simplehttp server on port 8000 to allow for transfer of files from the device.

+Copy images: Added a unit for FTP transfer from the device to an FTP server.
+FTP Address and Port number can be entered dynamically.

+WiFi Connection : At startup displays all available WiFis and user can connect to any.
+The currently connected network is also displayed.